drufball/directory-download/EXPLAINER.md

 `File.webkitRelativePath` is supported by most major browsers and enables a flattened view of directory structure.
 Currently, though, this path can only be populated when the user uploads a directory.
 Adding a `path` property to the `File` constructor would allow sites to create their own directory structure without introducing any new primitives to the web platform.

 # `DirectoryEntry`
-`DirectoryEntry` recently has been supported by all major browsers.
+`DirectoryEntry` is supported in Chrome.
+Firefox and Edge have stated that they plan to support it in a future release.
 This primitive already enables construction of a tree-view directory structure.

 # `Navigator.saveDirectory()`
 The primary missing piece is a way to save the constructed directory objects.
 Calling `Navigator.saveDirectory()` would behave the same way as saving a file does in browsers today.
 A "Save as..." dialog could be opened, the directory could be automatically saved to Downloads, the user could rename the directory, etc.